jgraulle/robot-simulator/README.md

 - a and e: to turn forward only right wheel (or only left wheel)
 - w and c: to turn backward only right wheel (or only left wheel)

-You have to do a commit in your personal fork after completed each step.
+Create a branch tp1 in your personal fork, for each following step, you have to do 1 clean commit in this branch.
+Do not commit generated files.
 Look for the following TODO and follow the associated instructions:

 - in Robot::update() search for "TODO Step1"
+    - Check angular unit for `setRotation()` and the kinematic model
+    - Use reel constant (use cppreference)
+    -  If you want to move faster by using coefficient, you have to keep the following behavior: when press 'a' or 'e' we want only one wheel turn and the other do not move, make the robot turn with the rotation center on the side of the robot.
 - in LineTrackSensor::update() search for "TODO Step1"
+    - Small mistake replace `_value = false;` by `_value = 0;`
 - in IrProximitySensor::update() search for "TODO Step1"
+    - Before going for complex calcul, try to understand `_line[1].position = worldTranform.transformPoint(sf::Vector2f(_distanceDetected, 0.0));`
 - in SwitchSensor::update() search for "TODO Step1"
 - in Robot::update() search for "TODO Step2"
 - in IrProximitySensor::update() search for "TODO Step2"
 - in SpeedSensor::update() search for "TODO Step1"

+Once done create a merge request from tp1 branch to main.